Actress Lena Dunham Comes To The Defense Of Jordyn Woods, Slams ‘Public Shaming’ Of The Scandal

 While many celebrities have been taking to Instagram to come to the defense of Khloe Kardashian after her baby daddy, Tristan Thompson, cheated on her once again, Lena Dunham is speaking out in favor of Jordyn Woods.
 The actress took to her Twitter account yesterday to remind her followers that Jordyn is only 21-years-old and at an age where she is bound to make mistakes.

-“Can you imagine if who you’d made out with when you were 21 had massive public shaming consequences,” Lena started the the tweet.
+“Can you imagine if who you’d made out with when you were 21 had massive public shaming consequences,” Lena started the tweet.
 “When I was 21 I kissed my friend’s crush in my bathroom during a dinner party.
 I was inexplicably wearing a dog leash.
 I stayed in bed for days feeling hot shame.
 That was enough of a consequence!
 Nobody slashed prices on my eyeliner brand or whatever.”

 She went on to say that she was simply weighing in on “important national issues” while also stating that since the legal drinking age is 21-years-old, she thinks that the legal age for going on television should be 26-years-old.
-So far, Dunham’s tweet has earned the Girls creator a lot of attention with over 500 favorites, 50 plus comments, and 60 plus retweets.
+So far, Dunham’s tweet has earned the Girls creator a lot of attention with over 500 favorites, 50-plus comments, and 60-plus retweets.

 Jordyn Woods Has NDA And May Have Crossed Kardashians On 'Red Table Talk' https://t.co/PtDrY3zYZR